How to Prepare for a New Ski Season

 Ski chalets are usually available in catered or self-catered options.

 Catered chalets are one of the best types of ski accommodation and unlike anything you would experience on a beach holiday.
-Chalets are the epitome of ‘traditional’ Alpine style, beautifully crafted from wood and offer a true cosy and authentic mountain vibe.
+Chalets are the epitome of the ‘traditional’ Alpine style, beautifully crafted from wood and offer a truly cosy and authentic mountain vibe.

 Chalets are perfect for larger groups, and they are great for keeping costs down if you have a big enough party.
 They create a very sociable environment amongst friends and typically feature hot tubs or saunas, kitchen and dining areas, cosy lounges, a large wood-burning fireplace and private bedrooms and bathrooms.